The famous monumental sights are easy to find. For a change, join me for a walk to the nice little gardens and hidden courtyards in Budapest.

 We only made a short stop at the courtyard before continuing on the Károly körút and crossing it at the next junction.
 To our right was the Great Synagogue of Budapest.
 It was built between 1854 and 1859 in a mix of styles, drawing inspiration from Moorish architecture as well as Christian churches.
 It is the largest synagogue in Europe and the property also houses a Museum.
 The synagogue was closed on our visit but we managed to look into the modern court walking up the Wesselenyi utca.

 Gozsdu Udvar (courtyards)

-Our walk was about to come to an end.
+Our walk among the hidden courtyards in Budapest was about to come to an end.
 Coming up was the grande finale.
 Gozsdu Udvar is a series of seven buildings with six connected courtyards between the streets of Dob utca, where we entered, and Király utca.